-The move was made possible by lower than expected headline inflation for October.
+The move was made possible be lower than expected headline inflation for October.
 It follows a surprise cut in August and is an indication of the difficulties currently being experienced by business as Thai economic performance continues to face challenges.

-Hopes for a better 4th quarter
+Hopes for a better 4th quarter economic performance

-Capital outflow package is cause for hope
+Central bank’s package is cause for hope

 However, according to Thai business leaders, it is the movement of the Thai baht that will be decisive.

 Some economists have suggested that it will be quite difficult to contain the baht but measures taken by the central bank in the summer were surprisingly effective at curbing speculation.
 The package announced on Wednesday may be cause for hope.

 Decisive Brexit in the UK would be good for Thailand